curl/trurl/CONTRIBUTING.md

 `test.py` will also skip tests that require a specific curl runtime or buildtime.

 ### Adding tests
-tests are located in [tests.json](https://github.com/curl/trurl/blob/master/tests.json).
+Tests are located in [tests.json](https://github.com/curl/trurl/blob/master/tests.json).
 This file is an array of json objects when outline an input and what the expected output should be.
 Below is a simple example of a single test:
 ```json
     {